-When the 2000 Census was completed it showed that the Latino population expanded to many other cities in Orange County.
-Most of the growth was seen in North and Central Orange County and the number of targeted bilingual Spanish assistance precincts grew to 545.
+The 2000 Census showed the Latino population expanded to many other cities in Orange County.
+Most of the growth was seen in North and Central Orange County and the number of targeted Spanish bilingual precincts grew to 545 from the Census of 1990, which targeted approximately 200 precincts with Spanish bilingual need.
+In 2010 we added 20 additional precincts.